seppinho/haplogrep-cmd/README.md

 ## Heteroplasmies (VCF only)
 Heteroplasmies are often stored as heterozygous genotypes (0/1).
 If a **AF tag** (= Allele Frequency) is specified in the VCF file, we add variants with a AF > 0.90 to the input profile.
 [Mutation Server](https://github.com/seppinho/mutation-server) is able to create a valid VCF including heteroplasmies starting from **BAM or CRAM**.

+## Related work
-Please have a look at [mtDNA-Server](http://mtdna-server.uibk.ac.at) to check for heteroplasmies and contamination in your NGS data.
+Please have a look at [mitoverse](https://mitoverse.i-med.ac.at) to check for heteroplasmies and contamination in your NGS data.

 ## Blog
 Check out our [blog](http://haplogrep.uibk.ac.at/blog/) regarding mtDNA topics.

 ## Contact
 [Sebastian Schoenherr](mailto:sebastian.schoenherr@i-med.ac.at) ([@seppinho](https://twitter.com/seppinho))
 [Hansi Weissensteiner](mailto:hansi.weissensteiner@i-med.ac.at) ([@haansi](https://twitter.com/whansi))